The Changes in the Big Beautiful Bill to ACA and the Opportunities They Present to Agents – Part 2

 Opportunity for Agents

-Increase your technology platform capabilities to include AI automation to remind ACA clients of this requirement and to update any income change for their household with the Exchange as soon as it happens.
+Increase your technology platform capabilities to include AI automation that reminds ACA clients of this requirement and updates any household income changes with the Exchange as soon as they occur.

 Premium Underpayments and Effectuation of Coverage (effective for plan years on or after January 1, 2026)

-- Insurers can require enrollees to pay their first month’s premium in full to effectuate coverage.
+• Insurers may require enrollees to pay the first month’s premium in full to activate coverage.

-- Insurers can require the full premium to be paid each month to retain coverage.
+• Insurers may require payment of the full premium each month to retain coverage.

 Opportunity for Agents

-- Inform your ACA clients who enroll on ACA plans that utilize one or more of these capabilities of these changes at the time of enrollment.
+• Inform your ACA clients who enroll in ACA plans that use one or more of these capabilities that these changes apply at the time of enrollment.

-- Schedule ongoing follow-ups using automation tools to remind clients of these requirements moving forward so they can work to avoid them.
+• Schedule ongoing follow-ups with automation tools to remind clients of these requirements, so they can work to avoid them.

 Automatic Re-enrollment (effective January 1, 2026)